“I’m going to show the world why the Rangers belong in the Octagon.”

 If you play flag football at your company, is it a complete waste of time if you can’t play the Patriots?
 You might still be able to beat the people at your level.
 Maybe you can even get into the city league or some regional thing where you wear equipment and allow tackling.
 When I was single, I got good a picking up cute girls but I wasn’t in New York getting supermodels and movie stars.
 But that wasn’t my goal.

-#4 OK – how do I put this delicately?
-Wing Chun has often been called the “Thinking Man’s Martial Art.”
+#4 Wing Chun has often been called the “Thinking Man’s Martial Art.”

 Like most other professional sports jobs, most don’t make any real money.
 The people you see with contracts are the top of a large pile of people moving in that direction, with most dropping off along the way.
 Its a big pyramid of athletes with those having a “career” at the very tip.
 And most of them don’t have a long career.
-Like football and basketball, the UFC is a young man’s game.
+Like football and basketball, fighting is a young person’s game.
 Guys getting past 35 are an ANOMALY.
-They are outliers.
-Most find they aren’t good enough to play at the top of the game.
+Randy Couture is an outlier.
+Most people find they aren’t good enough to play at the top of the game.
 Many catch debilitating injuries along the way.
 Head injuries, nerve damage in the hands, bad knees, etc. Being a professional fighter is not a good way to prepare for a long healthy life.

-The Chinese fighters who developed Wing Chun were smart and usually well-off.
+But they also used to call it “Rich Man’s kung fu.”
+The Chinese fighters who developed Wing Chun were usually well-off.
 It also used to be called the “Rich Man’s Art.”
-Ip Man was wealthy.
+Ip Man was wealthy until the Chinese revolution.
 Chan Wah Shun was wealthy.
 They were essentially aristocrats.
 And like the aristocrats of 19th Century England, part of their education was how to handle weapons and defend themselves with their fists.
 In England, it was “fisticuffs.”
 In Southern China, it was “Chinese Boxing.”

 In England, they started padding the hands to help preserve the faces of the young gentlemen training in boxing.
 In China, they developed Chi Sao, a training practice which trained fighting without actual strikes to the head (which seems smarter all the time as we discover how easily the brain can get injured, even in training).